portrait pachacamac

 Purpose of the site

-This pilgrimage center was one of the most important deities for pre-Hispanic cultures, which is why the site was considered mainly a place of worship.
+This pilgrimage center was one of the most important deities for pre-Hispanic cultures, so the site was mainly a place of worship.

 • Sun temple (Incas culture legacy)